 A. Typhoon can be used with OSX and iOS.
 It has not been tested with GnuStep.
 It was built with ARC, but should also work with garbage collection and 32 bit environments.

 A.Yes, and I love categories, method swizzling, duck-typing, class clusters, associative references in categories, and all that cool stuff.
 None of these are replacements for DI.
-They were certainly required in order to implement the kind of DI container I wanted (look at the code).

 A.If by elsewhere you mean from everywhere to one place, and (in the case of statically compiled languages) from compile-time to runtime . . . then yes!
 That is the purpose of dependency injection.